- Tuberculosis (TB) kills more people around the world each year than any other infectious disease.

 - sub-Saharan Africa

-- Parts of the former Soviet Union
+- parts of the former Soviet Union

-- Islands of Southeast Asia
+- islands of Southeast Asia

 However, the test isn’t perfect.
-Some people do not respond to the TB test even if they have TB.
+Some people don’t respond to the test even if they have TB, and others respond to the test and don’t have TB.
 People who have recently received the TB vaccine may test positive but not have TB.

 - appetite loss